-SAR Assurance Measures AVA_VAN.5 All the required testing resources to perform thorough and complete testing will be provided.
+SAR Assurance Measures ATE_FUN.2 An internal document contains test plans, procedural descriptions and the goal of the test.
+Test results from the execution of the tests demonstrate that each and every security function has been tested and the results show that they behaved as specified.
+ATE_IND.2 By independent testing and repeating a subset of developer tests, the evaluator will gain confidence in the developer's testing effort and in the test results.
+All the required resources to perform their own independent tests will be provided to the evaluation facility.
+The evaluation facility will perform and document the tests they have created and performed as part of the evaluation technical report for testing.
+AVA_VAN.5 All the required testing resources to perform thorough and complete testing will be provided.
 Independent test teams verify the integrity of various subsystems prior to inclusion in an overall driver.
 The drivers undergo an acceptance test to insure suitability for widespread system test and verification.
 An independent system test organization is responsible to insure that the TOE faithfully implements the stated design and functionality.
 A thorough and systematic analysis of the implementation of the TOE was conducted to identify potential vulnerabilities in each subsystem of the TOE.
 Each vulnerability was subsequently examined by the appropriate designers to determine: Existence of the theoretical vulnerability Method and feasibility of exploitation Estimate of the bandwidth.
 Additionally, testcases/handloops will be created to attempt to measure the bandwidths.
 The results of this work are documented in an internal document.
 The required guidance documentation is provided in the [TFM] which provides the necessary information regarding establishing the correct physical environment, how to prepare the system for secure operation, procedures on how to correctly initialize the TOE, and operational considerations to insure continued operation in conjunction with the security policy.

-Table 11: Assurance measures meeting the TOE security assurance requirements
+Table 12: Assurance measures meeting the TOE security assurance requirements